kubernetes-study-guide/Kubernetes-Study-Guide/Section-05-the-basics/06_modify_an_images_default_command/transcript.md

 But I wanted to show you another example but this time using the apache web server image, httpd.

-In this demo, I want to changed the default message you get when you curl a httpd based pod.
+In this demo, I want to change the default message you get when you curl a httpd based pod.

 Earlier we saw that the default message is ""